 Tonya Ames and Gabriela Williams specialize in digital and creative staffing at Creative Circle, one of the country’s largest and most successful recruitment firms.
 Ames, a lead recruiter with more than a decade of experience, has seen thousands of portfolios cross her desk from a wide range of creative professions.
 Williams, a recruiter that focuses on art direction and visual content creators, likewise has a unique understanding of the needs of the market and how creatives can demonstrate they are capable of addressing them within their creative portfolio.
 With their unique expertise, Ames and Williams offer a few tips on demonstrating your best self when building a creative portfolio.

-“A book should be new, fresh and modern feeling.
+“A creative portfolio should be new, fresh, and feel modern.
 Trends and technology change so quickly that even something from more than five years ago could look old, Ames emphasizes.
 “An older piece may be able to show-off a well-executed concept, but you don’t want your book to feel dated.”
 Ames also stresses the importance of how a book is structured.
 Creating a cohesive book is important, but you should also consider the format’s practicality.
 “The strongest works should always be at the front.
 There is no guarantee that a hiring manager will get through the whole book, so if you save the best for last, your best work may not be seen at all,” she says.

 “It is important to show you are up to date on technology,” Ames adds.
 “If you are a designer, for example, companies are looking to drive people to their site and keep them there.
 How are you going to do that for them?”